thoughtbot/factory_bot/README.md

 Supported Ruby versions
 -----------------------

-The FactoryGirl 3.x+ series supports MRI Ruby 1.9.
-Additionally, FactoryGirl 3.6+ supports JRuby 1.6.7.2+ while running in 1.9 mode.
-See [GETTING_STARTED](https://github.com/thoughtbot/factory_girl/blob/master/GETTING_STARTED.md) for more information on configuring the JRuby environment.
+The factory_girl 3.x+ series supports MRI Ruby 1.9.
+Additionally, factory_girl
+3.6+ supports JRuby 1.6.7.2+ while running in 1.9 mode.
+See [GETTING_STARTED](https://github.com/thoughtbot/factory_girl/blob/master/GETTING_STARTED.md)
+for more information on configuring the JRuby environment.

-For versions of Ruby prior to 1.9, please use FactoryGirl 2.x.
+For versions of Ruby prior to 1.9, please use factory_girl 2.x.

 More Information
 ----------------